jesusgraterol/recursion-top/README.md

 # Recursion

-This repository the submission for [The Odin Project: Recursion](https://www.theodinproject.com/lessons/javascript-recursion).
+This repository is the submission for [The Odin Project: Recursion](https://www.theodinproject.com/lessons/javascript-recursion).